 A Business Continuity Plan (BCP) is an umbrella term comprised of smaller plans all aiming to keep operations running smoothly before, during, and after a disaster occurs.

 COVID-19 revealed the working status of many organizations’ disaster recovery plans, whether or not they were functional, and the gaps needing to be filled.
-As we begin to move forward with lessons learned from the pandemic, it is the perfect time for organizations to refresh their disaster recovery plans and situate them within a larger BCP.
+As we move forward with lessons learned from the pandemic, it is the perfect time for organizations to refresh their disaster recovery plans and situate them within a larger BCP.

 Disaster recovery plan: The basics